Anderson County License Hearing Guide

 What It Is

-- Decides If License Suspension Is Warranted: The sole purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.
+The ALR hearing is an administrative hearing conducted by the State Office of Administrative Hearings (SOAH), separate from any criminal court proceedings related to your DUI charge.
+The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.

 How to Prepare